 The nightclub – club “Opa”- is badly decorated, illustrated with silhouettes of dancing girls.
 A club for the industrial workers who live here in modern day Eleusis.

-So I guess happiness is still found in Eleusis then.
-Just in a different way these days.
+I guess happiness is still found in Eleusis then.
+Just found in a different way these days.

 Petroupoli – sometime before sunset

 Athens now covers the entirety of the Attica valley.